Nope! God Does Not Pick the Pope

 2. The Democrat Party of today is funded and defended furiously by Planned Parenthood (PP) and other abortion advocates.
 These organizations may also provide other services for women, such as cancer screening and medication, but any organization that does so while also aborting children renders all its good works null.
 Imagine defending a government because it built schools, hospitals, parks, and campsites, but also murdered millions of Jews on the side.
 That analogy isn’t uncalled for, since PP’s founder was a racist and eugenicist who wanted non-whites aborted from society.
 But let’s hear directly from a former award-winning PP director herself:

 3. The turmoil in Hong Kong (HK) and tension between China and Taiwan reveals even more about Trump’s policies.
-During the height of Hong Kong’s protests against Communist China, many HK citizens flew the American flag, sang the American anthem, and even praised Trump by name: As for Taiwan, the underdog against China in its fight for the right to exist, Trump’s relationship and support for the island and its pro-freedom president (a woman, nonetheless) is praiseworthy.
+During the height of Hong Kong’s protests against Communist China, many HK citizens flew the American flag, sang the American anthem, and even praised Trump by name:

 All this is not to say, however, that Trump is a perfect man.
 Like all humans, Trump is flawed on many levels and has a past.
 Yet, these three issues reveal that his fiercest opponents are far worse, among them including genocidal dictatorships (who monitor and imprison millions of citizens), systematic racists and eugenic planners (who inspired Hitler), and occultists (who conjure demons for favors).